-One thing is certain: companies have to clean solar panel systems – but how often?
-Only if kept clean, PV panels continue to work efficiently and maintain their longevity.
-But when is the right time to do so?
-How can I tell if the solar panel system needs cleaning, and what is the best way to do this?
-We answer the most important questions and point out what costs you can expect from professional cleaning.
+One thing is certain: Companies also need to clean solar power systems - but how often?
+PV systems can only continue to work efficiently and maintain their longevity if they are clean.
+But when is the right time to do this?
+How can you tell when solar modules need cleaning and how should you clean them?
+We answer the most important questions and show you what costs you can expect from professional cleaning.

 The short answer: Yes, solar panel systems need to be cleaned regularly.
 In order to convert sunlight into electricity, the solar modules need direct sunlight.
 But it's natural for them to get dirty over time.
 There are several reasons for this: